Agriculture: Celery Pest Management Guidelines

 Monitoring and Treatment Decisions

 Monitor celery fields for late blight symptoms.
-If symptoms are detected, protectant fungicides may be required for disease control, especially if sprinkler irrigation is used or rain has occurred.
-To obtain best results, apply materials at first appearance of disease symptoms.
-Chemical treatment is not necessary when field temperatures remain below 55°F.
+If symptoms are detected, apply protectant fungicides, especially if sprinkler irrigation is used or rain has occurred or is forecasted.
+To obtain best results, apply fungicides at first appearance of disease symptoms.
+Fungicide applications are not necessary when temperatures remain below 55°F.

 Common name Amount to use REI‡ PHI‡